ddnexus/pagy/docs/api/keyset_for_ui.md

 The regular `Pagy::Keyset` uses the fastest technique for SQL pagination, but it cannot work with any Frontend helper because they require a pagy object with numeric variables.

-That's why we created `Pagy::Keyset::Augmented`: it uses the fast keyset pagination AND supports `pagy_*navs` and other Frontend helpers.
+That's why we created `Pagy::Keyset::Keynav`: it uses the fast keyset pagination AND supports `pagy_*navs` and other Frontend helpers.

 !!!